Florida Hospital Church has a full staff dedicated to meeting the needs of our diverse and growing congregation.

 Diane Pedraza joined the FHC team eight years ago as an Administrative Assistant and has become an integral part of the team as Office Manager.
 She and her husband have five children, and Diane later completed her college degree at the same time as her children.
 Her role at FHC blends a variety of responsibilities, from working with people in need to distributing information to FHC’s 1,200 members and attendees.
 Diane’s family is also involved in FHC and also often volunteers with Family Promise, a local organization that hosts homeless families with children to help them get back on their feet.
 Diane has been married to her husband for 35 years and also enjoys spending time with their six grandchildren, baking, and attending the international Bible Study Fellowship.
 Diane is inspired by John 13:34-35, which instructs Christ followers to love one another and treat everyone with kindness.

 A member of Florida Hospital church since 2002, Karen Ragsdale knew after her first visit that FHC would be her home church.
 She has been involved in several ministries since joining FHC, including serving on the leadership team of the collegiate/young adult group, as the co-leader of Adventurers and in the praise team and choir music ministries.
 For the last five years, Karen has been the leader of the Cradle Roll Sabbath school class for children newborn up to 30 months old.
 Karen is also a certified health coach and runs her own health and wellness business called Mission: Healthy Me.
 She loves the passion beyond the team and membership at FHC and enjoys putting her skills to work to help whatever ministry she can.
 Karen finds comfort in the words of Ephesians 3:17-19, which also supports the FHC mission of loving people into a lifelong friendship with God.
-In her free time, she practices Tae Kwon Do as a purple belt and enjoys photography, travel and musical theater.
+In her free time, she practices Tae Kwon Do as a blue belt and enjoys photography, travel and musical theater.

 As a visitor of Florida Hospital Church for several years, Lucy Hale always felt connected to the church and wanted to make it her spiritual home.
 Lucy left her position as a flight attendant for JetBlue after seven years to pursue a degree in health services administration with a minor in psychology.
 Her life has been dedicated to caring for the immediate needs of others, as she served as a translator for Pathfinder Mission Groups in the Dominican Republic and as a paramedic in the Orange County Emergency System.
 She also volunteered her skills during disaster relief efforts after Hurricane Katrina.
 Lucy and her husband love to travel and have visited many countries, including Spain, Croatia, China and Ireland.
 She is inspired by Matthew 25:40 and the words of Gandhi: “Be truthful, gentle and fearless.”